 Entries by Gillian Judson

-The Possible’s Slow Fuse The Possible’s Slow Fuse is a scholarly dialogue series organized by the Centre for Imagination in Research, Culture & Education (CIRCE) and the Research Hub of the Faculty of Education at Simon Fraser University.
-Our 2019 series offers six stimulating discussions about the nature and role of imagination in research and education, facilitated […]
+The Possible’s Slow Fuse is a scholarly dialogue series organized by the Centre for Imagination in Research, Culture & Education (CIRCE) and the Research Hub of the Faculty of Education at Simon Fraser University.
+Our 2019 series was a big hit and we are thrilled to introduce the 2020 line-up.
+Our 2020 series offers four stimulating […]

 “No matter how much experience we may gather in life, we can never in life get the dimension of experience that the imagination gives us.
 Only the arts and sciences can do that, and of these, only literature gives us the whole sweep and range of human imagination as it sees itself.”
 (Northrop Frye, The […]